Marble Restoration & Marble Polishing

 Major Oak Polishing is a national cosmetic repair specialist.
-With over a decade of experience, we have developed unique techniques and product formulations specifically for marble restoration and repair.
+With over a decade of experience, we have developed unique techniques and product formulations specifically for marble restoration, marble polishing and repair.

 Our expert team of highly trained finishers are regularly called upon by refurbishment contractors, facilities managers, insurance companies and homeowners to deal with either damage or staining caused to this distinctive and expensive architectural material.

-Our Marble Restoration Services are available to both domestic and commercial customers and Include;
+Our Marble Restoring Services are available to both domestic and commercial customers and Include;

 - Marble Floor Cleaning

 - Marble Floor Repair and Restoration

 - Kitchen Counter Cleaning